isomerpages/moe-victoriasch/_our-curriculum/Academic Development/Integrated Programme.md

 Complementing the VCA IP’s drive for academic excellence, the Helmsman Programme helps students chart their lives and brings out their full potential as leaders.
 The programme develops students who are informed and transforms them into mature, well-balanced young people who possess sound judgment amidst ambiguity and have the capacity to face challenges in a complex world.
 Through strengthening our students’ character from within, students will have a deepened sense of belonging, commitment and responsibility towards self, family, community, nation and the world.

-_Years 1 & 2: Personal and Team Leadership
+_Years 1 &amp; 2: Personal and Team Leadership_<br>
-_Students hone their personal mastery through personality assessment tools and platforms to apply their skills and knowledge.
+Students hone their personal mastery through personality assessment tools and platforms to apply their skills and knowledge.
 They will exercise responsibilities for personal effectiveness and exercise credibility to align their values with action.
 In the process, they will learn to experiment, take risk and see challenges as an opportunity to innovate.

-_Years 3 & 4: Organisational Leadership
+_Years 3 &amp; 4: Organisational Leadership_<br>
-_Students enhance their understanding of human behaviour and appreciation of social dynamics through authentic learning opportunities.
+Students enhance their understanding of human behaviour and appreciation of social dynamics through authentic learning opportunities.
 They will be able to facilitate and enlist others to work towards a common goal.

-_Years 5 & 6: Community Leadership
+_Years 5 &amp; 6: Community Leadership_<br>
-_Students strengthen their personal voice to become advocates and leaders in their chosen fields.
+Students strengthen their personal voice to become advocates and leaders in their chosen fields.
 They will have the drive and ability to be social innovators, championing the vision and direction for growth to make a difference in the community.

 ### Imagineering Programme